autistic-symposium/master-algorithms-py/trees/README.md

 <br>

-* a tree is a widely used abstract data type that represents a hierarchical structure with a set of connected nodes.
+* a tree is an undirected and connected acyclic graph with no cycle or loops.

-* each node in the tree can be connected to many children, but must be connect to exactly one parent (except for the root node).
+* trees are widely used abstract data type that represents a hierarchical structure with a set of connected nodes.

-* a tree is an undirected and connected acyclic graph and there are no cycle or loops.
+* each node in the tree can be connected to many children, but must be connected to exactly one parent (except for the root node).

 <br>